Venryx/VModel/README.md

 Notes:
 * The Unity Importer hasn't been cleaned up for general use, yet (i.e. it has a lot of project-specific code, and code that needs to be cleaned/simplified).
 This will come eventually, by way of lazy updating (i.e. only updating when old code causes issues or development slowdowns), but I can speed this up some if there's outside use for the package; at the moment, I'm only updating the importer portion of the repo occasionally, as it requires copying from my main game project.
+* The Unity Importer makes use of the VDF Serializer library.
+While a copy is included in this repo (or will be, anyway), you may want to get the latest version here: http://github.com/Venryx/VDF

 Here's an example of a vmodel file's contents:
 ```